Hi, I’m Eric Davis. I’m the founder, developer, marketer, cook and everything else for Little Stream Software.

 - Open Source developer

 - Was one of the core developers for Redmine and lead the project for several months

 - Ex-maintainer of ChiliProject, an Open Source fork of Redmine focused on community

 - Author of five ebooks on various topics: refactoring Ruby code, Redmine, writing/publishing, and business

 Interviews and speaking

 I’d be happy to participate in interviews or guest appearances on podcasts.
-Topics that I’m really passionate about include:
+I’m really passionate about:

 - Starting a solo consulting business